-E. Out-Of-Home Placements - PRWORA stipulates that State expenditures countable towards the MOE requirement must be for families in which a child is living with a custodial parent or other caretaker or includes a pregnant individual.
-As this information is not collected by schools, claims will be calculated by using one minus the ratio of the number of 3 and 4 year olds in Abbott school districts in out-of-home foster care placement, to the total number of 3 and 4 year olds enrolled in Abbott school districts.
+- B. Employment Factor To avoid the classification of DOE Wraparound child care expenses as TANF assistance, and its disaggregate data reporting requirements, an employment rate factor is included in order to reduce the Division of Family Development's payments made on behalf of unemployed participant families.
+Information will be obtained from the Department of Labor and Workforce Development for the most recent period available and the factor will be based upon the employment rate for each district receiving PEA funds using annual local unemployment data. - C. Out-Of-Home Placements PRWORA stipulates that State expenditures countable towards the MOE requirement must be for families in which a child is living with a custodial parent or other caretaker or includes a pregnant individual.
+As this information is not collected by schools, claims will be calculated by using one minus the ratio of the number of 3 and 4 year olds in districts receiving PEA funds in out-of-home foster care placement, to the total number of 3 and 4 year olds in districts receiving PEA funds.